hellodoge/scam/README.md

 Hi, my name is, what?
 My name is, who?
-My name is, chka-chka, Slim Shady.
+My name is, chka-chka, Linus Torvalds.